rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 The kubelet component has the ability to automatically obtain ECR credentials, when the IAM profile mentioned in [Create an IAM Role and attach to the instances](#1-create-an-iam-role-and-attach-to-the-instances) is attached to the instance(s).
 When using a Kubernetes version older than v1.15.0, the Amazon cloud provider needs be configured in the cluster.
 Starting with Kubernetes version v1.15.0, the kubelet can obtain ECR credentials without having the Amazon cloud provider configured in the cluster.

-### Using the Out-of-Tree AWS Cloud Provider for RKE1
+### Using the Out-of-Tree AWS Cloud Provider for RKE

-1. [Node name conventions and other prerequisities ](https://cloud-provider-aws.sigs.k8s.io/prerequisites/) must be followed so that the cloud provider can find the instance.
+1. [Node name conventions and other prerequisites ](https://cloud-provider-aws.sigs.k8s.io/prerequisites/) must be followed so that the cloud provider can find the instance.
 Rancher provisioned clusters don't support configuring `providerID`.

 :::note